 Research

-My long-term research agenda looks to study housing and consumer debt markets (including mortgage loans, student debt and credit card borrowing) with the objective of improving market design and policy making.
+My long-term research agenda looks to study housing and consumer debt markets with the objective of improving market design and policy making.
 I draw on methods from industrial organization to examine household debt markets that are understudied relative to their economic importance.
-Consumer loans collectively represent an enormous quantity of debt in the United States: in 2021 household debt reached $14.6 trillion, about 68% of gross domestic product.
+Consumer loans collectively represent an enormous quantity of debt in the United States: in Q1 of 2024 household debt reached $17.69 trillion, about 63% of gross domestic product (NY Fed).

 Working papers